MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

 5. Under **Alerts** you can set the alert sensitivity.
 There are a number of ways to control the number of alerts triggered by the policy:

-    -   The **Select anomaly detection sensitivity** slider – choose how many alerts to trigger per 1,000 users per week.
+    -   The **Select anomaly detection sensitivity** slider – Trigger alerts for the top X anomalous activities per 1,000 users per week.
 The alerts will be triggered for the activities with the highest risk.

     -   **Daily alert limit** – restrict the number of alerts raised on a single day.
 You can select whether to **Send alert as email**, **Send alert as text message or both**.
 Messages sent by text message will be limited to 10 per day, for the UTC time zone, meaning that the 10 message limit resets at midnight in the UTC time zone.